-Prerequisite(s): DFN3030, (DFN3200 or DAGR4600)
+Prerequisite(s): 7.50 credits Location(s): Alfred

-DFN4210 Nutrition Myths and Facts F,W (4-0) [0.50]
+DFN4210 Nutrition Myths and Facts F (4-0) [0.50]

 This course provides exposure to current issues in nutrition including: nutrition for fitness and sport, eating disorders, dietary supplements, herbal remedies and future foods.
 Many controversies in nutrition will be discussed throughout the course with regards to nutrition quackery, magic bullets and weight loss strategies.
 Students will further expand their knowledge and skills in the field of nutrition and develop critical thinking skills as they investigate the many myths and facts in nutrition.
 Students will be expected to develop and participate in various nutrition presentations and projects.
+(Offered in odd-numbered years.)